ewallace/protocols/RTqPCR_Agilent_Lightcycler_Protocol.md

 ## Notes ##

 Reaction volumes depend on plate size and instrument.
 10µl reactions work for 96-well plates, on Stratagene or Roche instruments.
-5µl (electronic pipette) down to 2uL work for 384-well plates (on the Lightcycler 480).
+5µl (electronic pipette) down to 2uL works in our hands for 384-well plates on the Lightcycler 480.
 1µl works for 1536-well plates on the Lightcycler 1536.
+Loading a 1536-well plate with the Labcyte Echo Liquid handler has been tested by Labcyte to work down at 0.5uL or 0.25uL volume on the LC1536 (Application Note G101).

+Perform +RT reactions in triplicate; -RT reactions can be single because usually a problem with -RT will show up in many sample/probe combinations.

+For the qPCR plate, it is best to have each row contain a single probe (or sample), and each column a single sample (or probe), so you can load in parallel with an multichannel pipette.
+We use an Integra Voyager on repeat-dispense setting; fast dispensing just near the edge of the well gives nice reproducible results.

 ## Components ##

 - Sample: RNA resuspended in ddH2O
 - Primers and primer mixes:
-    - 2.5uM mix of *all* reverse primers for RT
     - 4µM mix of *each* primer pair for qPCR
+    - EITHER: 2.5µM mix of *all* reverse primers for RT (2.5µM each)
+    - OR: 5µM Random primer mix for RT (e.g. NEB S1330) - CHECK CONCENTRATION
 - RNase-free H2O
 - DNase (DNaseI RNase free 1U/µl, Promega),  10x DNase buffer
 - RNase inhibitor (SuperAseIn, ThermoFisher)